-In 1846 New Zealand was divided into the provinces of New Munster (the South Island) and New Ulster (the North Island), and in 1852 it was divided into six provinces, each with their own provincial government.
+In 1846 New Zealand was divided into the provinces of New Munster (the South Island and the North Island south of the mouth of the Patea River) and New Ulster (the rest of the North Island), and in 1852 it was divided into six provinces, each with its own provincial government.
 This led to a struggle between central and local governments for control over the funding of the civil service.
 For a time, the provinces more or less took charge of delivering public services.
-For example, Governor George Grey handed responsibility for sheriffs, coroners, police, sheep inspectors, prisons, works, roads and harbours to the provinces (partly because this reduced costs for central government).
+Governor George Grey handed responsibility for sheriffs, coroners, police, sheep inspectors, prisons, works, roads and harbours to the provinces (partly because this reduced costs for central government).

 Through the 1870s Julius Vogel (in various roles including premier and colonial treasurer) borrowed from overseas to promote works and immigration programmes that dramatically increased the role of the state.
 After the provinces were abolished in 1876 the functions of government departments, and the number of public servants, continued to climb.
-However, growth stopped abruptly in 1880 and shrank during the economic depression of the 1880s.
-The public service grew rapidly again in the mid-1890s following the election in 1890 of the Liberal government, and a more buoyant economic climate.
+However, growth stopped abruptly in 1880 and the public service shrank during the economic depression of the 1880s.
+The public service grew rapidly again in the mid-1890s following the formation of a Liberal government in 1891, and a return to a more buoyant economic climate.

 Until the early 1900s the civil service operated on the basis of political patronage.
-Initially, this meant that the governor had the personal power to hire, fire, promote and discipline civil servants.
+Initially, this meant that the governor had the personal power to hire, promote, discipline and fire civil servants.
 Until 1856 all civil servants were members of the British Colonial Service, and the governor had to report each appointment to the Colonial Office in England.
 He also made decisions about civil servants’ terms and conditions of employment, including rates of pay, and directly intervened in the running of departments.
-After 1856 those powers were transferred to government ministers.
+After 1856 these powers were transferred to government ministers.

 In 1868 there were 79 different occupations in government departments.
 They included the posts of arms cleaner, boatman, bugler, Chinese interpreter, coast waiter, coxswain, crier, housekeeper, landing waiter, locker, receiver of gold revenue, searcher, sheriff, sub-collector of customs, stamper, tide surveyor and tide waiter.

-In the early days government ministers would monitor how much departments spent on sending telegrams.
+In the early days government ministers monitored how much departments spent on sending telegrams.
 Any ‘diffusely worded’ telegrams were to be reported directly to ministers.

 As civil servants’ jobs became more complex, it became clear that many ministers lacked the skills needed to run their departments.
-Also, as the number of civil servants grew, ministers struggled to balance the demands of running departments with their parliamentary responsibilities.
-In 1867, the nine cabinet ministers oversaw 1,600 civil servants, but by 1912 the same number of ministers were responsible for 23,000 departmental employees, although many of these were employees of just two departments – the burgeoning Railways and Post & Telegraph departments.
+As the number of civil servants grew, ministers also struggled to balance the demands of running departments with their parliamentary responsibilities.
+In 1867, the nine cabinet ministers oversaw 1,600 civil servants, but by 1912 the same number of ministers were responsible for 23,000 employees.
+Many of these were employees of just two departments – the burgeoning Railways and Post & Telegraph departments.

 In 1906 soldiers who had served in the South African War were given preference over other applicants for civil service positions.
 Women, even those who passed the competitive entrance examination, were only appointed to ‘such vacancies … as are suitable for girls’.2 Very few women were appointed.

 Dissatisfaction with this state of affairs grew, and governments tried – with limited success – to address the problems and to bring greater uniformity into public service staffing arrangements.
-Prompted by civil service reform in Victoria, the 1866 royal commission investigated the efficiency of the civil service.
-It noted that the civil service had ‘no rule as to appointments, no rule as to promotions, no rule as to dismissals’, and called for the introduction of non-competitive exams for entry into the civil service, and a set of standard regulations to cover all departments.3
+Prompted by civil service reform in Victoria, a royal commission investigated the efficiency of the civil service in 1866.
+Noting that the civil service had ‘no rule as to appointments, no rule as to promotions, no rule as to dismissals’, it called for the introduction of non-competitive exams for entry into the civil service, and a set of standard regulations to cover all departments.3

 Public concerns about the size of government departments and public servants’ pay are not new.
 On 30 March 1909 the Dominion newspaper criticised ‘increases which have been made in the staffing and … salaries of the Civil Service during the last 15 years, out of all proportion to the increase in the population.’4

-The commission’s recommendations were included in the Civil Service Act 1866, which specified that people applying for civil service posts must be between the ages of 17 and 23 years, and had to provide evidence of good health and moral character.
-Later, the Civil Service Reform Act 1886 introduced competitive examinations for selection into the civil service.
+The commission’s recommendations were included in the Civil Service Act 1866, which specified that people applying for civil service posts must be aged between 17 and 23 years, and provide evidence of good health and moral character.
+The Civil Service Reform Act 1886 introduced competitive examinations for selection into the civil service.
 However, these requirements were increasingly bypassed by the ‘backdoor’ appointment of ‘temporary’ staff, many of whom were employed for lengthy periods.